 How To Find High ARV Properties?

 To maximize profit in a fix and flip deal, you need to transform the current value of the property.
 In most cases, ugly, run-down houses actually have the most ‘transformation potential’.
 Ultimately, you should try to:

 - Find distressed property or poorly maintained homes in good neighborhoods

 - Find houses with a price per square foot that is lower than the market average

 - Find houses with unique selling points like spectacular views or a large plot size

 In addition, you can also use FlipScout by New Silver.
 FlipScout is basically a search engine for property flippers.
 It allows you to search for properties using any zip code, it provides a reason for the property being undervalued, and it provides an estimated ROI (return on investment).

 Lastly, you can also read more about how to find undervalued properties in this guide.

 How Accurate Is The ARV Calculation?

-It is important to note that the is ultimately used to calculate the of the .
-In other words, it is not a perfectly accurate predictor of the of a house, but it is accurate enough for to of how much they can make during the deal.
+It is important to note that the ARV rule is ultimately used to calculate the estimated value of the property.
+In other words, it is not a perfectly accurate predictor of the future value of a house, but it is accurate enough for real estate flippers to estimate of how much profit they can make during the deal.